-Myoclonus refers to a quick, involuntary muscle jerk.
-Hiccups are a form of myoclonus, as are the sudden jerks, or "sleep starts," you may feel just before falling asleep.
-These forms of myoclonus occur in healthy people and rarely present a problem.
+Myoclonus refers to a quick jerking movement that you can't control.
+Hiccups are a form of myoclonus, as are the sudden jerks or "sleep starts" that you may feel just before falling asleep.
+These forms of myoclonus occur in healthy people and usually aren't serious.

-Other forms of myoclonus may occur because of a nervous system (neurological) disorder, such as epilepsy, a metabolic condition, or a reaction to a medication.
+Other forms of myoclonus may occur because of a nervous system disorder, such as epilepsy, a metabolic condition, or a reaction to a medicine.

-Ideally, treating the underlying cause will help control your myoclonus symptoms.
-If the cause of myoclonus is unknown or can't be specifically treated, then treatment focuses on reducing the effects of myoclonus on your quality of life.
+Treating whatever condition causes myoclonus can help control symptoms.
+Sometimes the cause of myoclonus is unknown or can't be specifically treated.
+In these cases, the goal of treatment is to reduce the effects of myoclonus on quality of life.

-People with myoclonus often describe their signs and symptoms as jerks, shakes or spasms that are:
+People with myoclonus often describe their symptoms as jerks, shakes or spasms that are:

 - Variable in intensity and frequency

-- Localized to one part of the body or all over the body
+- Occurring in one part of the body or all over the body

 - Sometimes severe enough to interfere with eating, speaking or walking